 HEFCE Catalyst Fund Student safeguarding on campus research team 2017-2018 (University of Portsmouth)

 This project is part of a wider initiative to establish an ‘active bystander’ culture of citizenship, which will help to embed zero tolerance of gender-based violence and hate crime at the University of Portsmouth.
-Work being conducted by The 1752 Group is focused on developing best practice for staff-student sexual misconduct.
-This involves a national audit of university policies relating to staff sexual misconduct, and conducting focus groups with survivors.
+Work being conducted by The 1752 Group (led by Dr Anna Bull) is focused on developing best practices for the sector in addressing staff-student sexual misconduct.
+This includes a national audit and report on existing UK university policies relating to staff sexual misconduct, and conducting interviews with students on their experiences.